cruzgerman216/2023-code-labs-be-notes/C10-Associations/associations_notes.md

 <hr />

-**Exercise 1: One To Many Relationship**
+**Exercise 1: One to many relationships**

-- Create a new Rails application.
+- Create a new Rails.
 Establish a has_many and belongs_to association between blogs and users.
   - A blog belongs to a user
   - A user has many blogs